 American Sponge Cake: Preheat

-oven to 350 degrees F (180 degrees C) and place the oven rack in the center of
+your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of

-lemon zest.
+and water.
 Set aside while you beat the egg whites.

 In a clean bowl, with the whisk

-and just form stiff peaks.
+and form stiff peaks.

-Next, sift the flour mixture over the beaten egg yolks (about one third of the flour mixture at a
+mixture over the beaten egg yolks (about one third of the flour mixture at a

 flour into the egg yolk batter.
+Then

 then add the rest of the whites, folding just until incorporated.

 (Do not over mix the batter or it will deflate.)

 Pour the batter into the tube pan, smoothing the top.

 Bake in preheated oven for

-28 - 35 minutes or
+28 - 32 minutes or

 until a toothpick inserted into the center of the cake comes out clean.
 Remove

 from oven and immediately invert the pan (turn upside down) and suspend it

 sharp knife around the inside of the pan and then remove the center core of the

 pan.
 Run the spatula along the bottom and center core of the pan.
 Invert the